Timeline

 OSDU FORUM INFO (PDF)

+The Lancet Planetary Health publishes a call to “end expansion of fossil fuel infrastructure and production […due to the] need to save lives from pollution and climate change-related harm.”
 Elsevier flagship journal The Lancet publishes a commentary article that declares Elsevier's continued support for coal, oil, and gas exploration to be "morally and materially insupportable."
-The Lancet Planetary Health publishes a call to “end expansion of fossil fuel infrastructure and production […due to the] need to save lives from pollution and climate change-related harm.”

 2023 Referencing UNGP human rights guidelines, UN investigators send a letter to companies still facilitating "continued exploration for more oil and gas," indicating they are at risk of generating "significantly worsened climate change-related human rights impacts."

-2024 Elsevier "sunsets" Geofacets, but it still appears to still be utilized by third parties promoting fossil fuel expansion.
+2024 Elsevier "sunsets" Geofacets, but it still appears to be utilized by third parties promoting fossil fuel expansion.

-5 of Elsevier's OSDU Forum partners are sued for climate harms and discrediting science, as Shell waters down its climate pledges, ExxonMobil's CEO blames the public for the crisis, and Saudi Aramco's CEO says it's time to abandon the fantasy of phasing out fossil fuels.
+RELX (RX) partner Whitehaven Coal continues coal expansion and 5 OSDU Forum members are sued for climate harms and discrediting science, as Shell waters down its climate pledges, ExxonMobil's CEO blames the public for the crisis, BP freezes offshore wind projects to focus on fossil fuels, Chevron openly promotes it's increasing oil and gas production, and Saudi Aramco's CEO says it's time to abandon the fantasy of phasing out fossil fuels.
+All of these oil majors have employees serving as editors on Elsevier journals, as fossil fuel industry misinformation is published in Elsevier journals featuring content "vital for successful hydrocarbon exploration, development, and production efforts."